-1. General: The attorney in fact shall have all the powers of an absolute owner over the principal's assets and liabilities, as provided by RCW 11.94, to act as the principal's fiduciary in the principal's name and for the principal's benefit, whether such asset or liability is located within the State of Washington or elsewhere, to do all things that the principal might do if personally present and legally competent.
+- 1. General: The attorney in fact shall have all the powers of an absolute owner over the principal's assets and liabilities, as provided by RCW 11.94, to act as the principal's fiduciary in the principal's name and for the principal's benefit, whether such asset or liability is located within the State of Washington or elsewhere, to do all things that the principal might do if personally present and legally competent. - a.
+Purposes: The attorney in fact shall have the full power to provide for the support, maintenance, emergencies, welfare, comfort, investments, necessities and health of the principal.